Sarah-Bue/budget-buddy/README.md

 - [W3schools](https://www.w3schools.com/) and [Stack Overflow](https://stackoverflow.com/) were consulted regularly.

-- The steps to set up and connect a Google Sheet were provided by [Code Institute's](https://codeinstitute.net/ie/) *Love Sandwiches* project.
+- The steps to set up and connect Google Sheets were provided by [Code Institute's](https://codeinstitute.net/ie/) *Love Sandwiches* project.

 - A blog article by [Adam Johnson](https://adamj.eu/tech/2022/11/04/why-does-python-deprecationwarning-invalid-escape-sequence/) was consulted on how to fix the *SyntaxWarning: invalid escape sequence '\|'*.